BrianSigafoos/hugo_site/content/2022-07-01-software-engineering-toolbox.md

 ## Sayings and mantras

 - [“Problems are good.
 We solve problems.”](/problems) -- adopt an optimistic, action-oriented attitude
-- [“If you like it, then you shoulda put a CI test on it.”](/beyonce-rule) -- aka The Beyoncé Rule:
+- [“If you like it, then you shoulda put a CI test on it.”](/beyonce-rule) -- aka The Beyoncé Rule.
 - [“Win and help win”](/win) -- a guiding philosophy for tech that is ambitious, positive-sum, and collective

 ## Best practices